 A major characteristic of winter that can affect your driving is the cold weather and the conditions it brings with it.
 The most dramatic of these are ice and snow.
 A festive sprinkling of snow may look pretty, but it makes road surfaces slippery and reduces visibility.
+In certain extreme circumstances, it may even result in cancelled driving test.
+If your test is cancelled due to bad weather, you won’t be able to get compensation for a driving test cancellation—though, the DVSA will book you a new one free for charge.
 You need to get accustomed to spotting icy patches on the road and learning how to drive on them—for the few occasions where you may have no choice.
 Thick snow could also mean that you find yourself stuck in a literal rut (no, really)!

 It might seem obvious, but in wintry weather you need to reduce your speed and allow extra time for manoeuvres.
 Turning corners, increasing speed or slowing down—they all need to be done with extra care and vigilance.
 Icy roads increase stopping distances and heavy showers or snow fall may mean that other drivers do not see you.

 Having said that, you also need to be careful not to drive too slowly, as this could cause problems for other road users.
 Achieving this delicate balance is going to be a lot easier if you have an instructor with you.
 Winter may also be the first time you experience the sensation of the car skidding.
 You’ll need to learn how to reduce or avoid this phenomenon.
 Again, these can be scary experiences the first time, so it’s reassuring to have a driving professional with you.